CChenLi/Music-Recommend-Model/README.md

 Graph Neural Network Music Recommendation Model with Data collection Using Spotify

 ### V3 Graph Transformer (No User Embedding, Real-time inference)
+- Reduce problem
+  - from `REQUEST -> RUN DEEP LEARNING MODEL -> response`, which requires decent server to run deep learning model
+  - to `REQUEST -> QUERY DB -> response`, which can be achieved by minimal serveless [lambda](https://aws.amazon.com/lambda/)
-- Same dataset as V2.
+- Same dataset as V2 (Check V2 to understand V3).
 But train with
   - (SongA, SongB, 1) if SongA SongB are liked by a common user
   - (SongA, SongB, -1) if SongA SongB are not liked by a common user
 - Recommend by *argmin_{song}-d(Liked_songs, song)*